floooh/oryol/code/Modules/Core/README.md

 Creating a new Oryol application starts with deriving from the App class and overriding the virtual state-callback methods which are called once per frame as long as this specific state is active.
 The return value of a state callback method is the next state the application should switch to.
-This way an application may decode to do initialization in small chunks spread over several frames.
+This way an application can do initialization in small chunks spread over several frames.

 A minimal Oryol application looks like this: